masukomi/mongodb_meilisearch/README.md

   end
 ```

-Assuming you've done the above a new index will be created with a name that corresponds to your model's
+Assuming you've done the above a new index will be created with a name that
-name, only in snake case.
-All of your models attributes will be indexed and filterable.
+corresponds to your model's  name, only in snake case.
+All of your models
+attributes will be indexed and [filterable](https://www.meilisearch.com/docs/learn/fine_tuning_results/filtering).

 ### Going Beyond The Defaults
-This module strives for sensible defaults, but you can override them with
+This module strives for sensible defaults, but you can override them with the
-the following optional constants:
+following optional constants:

-* `PRIMARY_SEARCH_KEY` - a Symbol matching one of your model's attributes that is guaranteed unique
+* `PRIMARY_SEARCH_KEY` - a Symbol matching one of your model's attributes
+  that is guaranteed unique.
+This defaults to `_id`
 * `SEARCH_INDEX_NAME` - a String - useful if you want to have records from
   multiple classes come back in the same search results.
+This defaults to the
+  underscored form of the current class name.
-* `SEARCH_OPTIONS` - a hash of key value pairs in js style
+* `SEARCH_OPTIONS` - a hash of key value pairs in JS style
     - See  the [meilisearch search parameter docs](https://www.meilisearch.com/docs/reference/api/search#search-parameters) for details.
     - example from [meliesearch's `multi_param_spec`](https://github.com/meilisearch/meilisearch-ruby/blob/main/spec/meilisearch/index/search/multi_params_spec.rb)
   ```ruby